KishoreKammela/JobBoardly/docs/employer-features.md

 - **Create & Edit Job Postings (`/employer/post-job`)**:
   - Intuitive form to input job details: Title, Location, Type (Full-time, Part-time, etc.), Remote status, Salary range (Min/Max INR), Skills.
   - **AI Job Description Parsing**: Upload a job description document (PDF, DOCX, TXT).
 The AI attempts to parse it and pre-fill the form fields. _Note: Plain text (.txt) is recommended for best parsing results with the current AI model._
-  - **Screening Questions**: Add custom screening questions (text input, yes/no) to job postings.
+  - **Screening Questions**: Add custom screening questions (text input, yes/no supported initially) to job postings.
 These questions are presented to job seekers during the application process.
+Employers can mark questions as required.
   - Submitting new jobs or updating existing ones requires confirmation.
 - **Job Status**:
   - New jobs are submitted with a 'pending' status and require platform Admin approval.